*Updated for Academic Year 2018.

 All candidates must adhere to the following guidelines.
 Non-observance can be grounds for disqualification as a candidate.

-A meeting and briefing sessions for ALL candidates are scheduled for Thursday 7 September at 3 pm in Building 111 Room 1033 Mt Albert Campus.
-We intend to take photos for candidates at this event, so please be ready for that.
+A meeting and briefing sessions for ALL candidates is scheduled for Thursday 6 September at 5 pm in Building 111 Room 1033 Mt Albert campus.
+We intend to take photos of candidates at this event, so please be ready for that.
 If you are unable to make this time, the Elections team will contact you some other way to give you information one-on-one and to arrange for your photo to be taken.

-Candidates may start a Facebook page saying they are running as soon as they have submitted their nomination and received a confirmation email.
+Candidates may start a Facebook page saying they are running as soon as they have submitted their nomination and received an email from The Elections Team that confirms nomination has been checked and accepted.

 Candidates may not interfere with the campaign of other candidates.
 Penalties for doing so can include disqualification.